All Species Primary Draw Application Deadline!

 4. Buck Success is for Buck Hunters Only | Colorado is great about separating hunter numbers by whether they were pursuing bucks or does, thereby giving more accurate harvest numbers than most other states.

-9. Most ranching for wildlife (RFW) hunts are N/A for harvest success because the state reports success for RFW hunts by unit rather than by ranch.
+10. Most ranching for wildlife (RFW) hunts are N/A for harvest success because the state reports success for RFW hunts using the entire unit rather than by ranch.

 4. Buck Success is for Buck Hunters Only | Colorado is great about separating hunter numbers by whether they were pursuing bucks or does, thereby giving more accurate harvest numbers than most other states.

-9. Most ranching for wildlife (RFW) hunts are N/A for harvest success because the state reports success for RFW hunts by unit rather than by ranch.
+10. Most ranching for wildlife (RFW) hunts are N/A for harvest success because the state reports success for RFW hunts using the entire unit rather than by ranch.

 Licenses Costs & Fees